 You have been weighed down for too long with care and concerns.
 Your body has been heavy with worries for the future and your heart races with fear.
 You feel like you are clinging to a cliff and your fingernails will give way any moment.
 You just can’t see how anything will end well.
-You potentially turn to substances and abuse them so you can feel better.
-You might check-in and out of rehab facilities located in places similar to Aurora alcohol rehab, then you may move on and feel you could be back in your old cycle again.
 The darkness can be scary and may seem never-ending.

 I’ve been there.
 And I’m not talking about the distant past.
 It’s a cold, dark pond I go wading in on a regular basis, this murky fear and muddled worry.
 The things that weigh my limbs down, paralyzing me with fear, might be different from the things you are being dragged under by, but we both know that pond pretty well, right?

 But I want you to be happy.
 I want us both to be happy.
 I want all of us to be happy.
 That’s part of why I’m still here, treading water.
 I know I can help if I can just keep my own head above the surface long enough.
 I know I can help you be happy.
 And if I succeed, I know it will help me to be happy, too.

 But what is this happiness I’m talking about?
 I see a lot of cynics shooting down the very idea of happiness as some kind of bliss-ninny fantasy completely divorced from reality.
 “I don’t go around grinning all the time.
 Happiness is a lie,” they say.
 “Being pleased with my work is the best thing I could hope for.
 I hate the word happy because it’s just an illusion to dangle in front of people to try to control them.”
 “Happy?
 That’s some future that will never come.
 Don’t talk to me about happiness.”